 James Charles Stuart, son of Mary, Queen of Scots, became King James VI of Scotland in 1567 at just 13 months old after his mother was forced to abdicate the throne.
 Thanks to royal intermarriage, he was also the great great grandson of King Henry VII of England.
 When England’s Queen Elizabeth I died without leaving an heir, the English courts brought James in and he became King James I of England.
-As he ascended to the throne, he took the Scots Court with him to England, and all of a sudden the individual identity of Scotland was dealt a major blow.
+As he ascended to the throne, he took the Scots Court with him to England, and all of a sudden the independence of Scotland was dealt a major blow.

 Scotland was still technically independent until the 1707 Act of Union, which officially unified England and Scotland, forming the United Kingdom.
-English was the language of the church and the state, and Scots became regarded as an inferior dialect.
+English was the language of the state, and Scots became regarded as an inferior dialect.
 In spite of that, Scots has not gone away, and it still remains a vital part of the Scottish identity.

 The 21st Century Scots Revival

 In 2014, a referendum was held that let Scotland decide whether it wanted to remain a part of the United Kingdom.
 With just over 55 percent of the vote, the Scottish people decided they wanted to stay.
 In the midst of this, Scots became a major talking point in regard to the identity of Scotland.